Acupuncture and chiropractic care

 What is Sharp Health Plan’s service area?

 Sharp Health Plan is San Diego’s only non-profit locally based commercial health plan.
 We serve employers and individuals based in San Diego and southern Riverside Counties.
-See a list of all zip codes included in Sharp Health Plan’s service area.
+Use our helpful tool to check if your ZIP code is included in Sharp Health Plan’s service area.

 Search for a doctor to determine if a specific physician is part of Sharp Health Plan’s provider network.